Reclassifying Feynman integrals as special functions

 \journal{Science Bulletin}

 Feynman integrals (FIs) serve as fundamental components of perturbative quantum field theory.
-The study of FI is important both for exploring the mysteries of quantum field theories and for their phenomenological applications, especially in particle physics.
-Extensive efforts have been dedicated to the pursuit of analytical calculations of FIs, aiming to express them as linear combinations of special functions.
-This approach, however, faces formidable challenges due to the involvement of relatively less explored special functions, such as those defined on elliptic curves~\cite{Laporta:2004rb} and Calabi-Yau manifolds~\cite{Klemm:2019dbm}.
-Conversely, a different avenue for tackling FIs involves utilizing numerical differential equations~\cite{Remiddi:1997ny} and the auxiliary mass flow method~\cite{Liu:2017jxz,Liu:2020kpc,Liu:2021wks,Liu:2022mfb,Liu:2022tji}, which in principle enables the computation of any FI to arbitrary precision.
-Consequently, a shift in perspective can be adopted by considering FIs as a new class of special functions, the study of which can also help to understand those relatively less explored special functions.
+The study of FIs is important for both exploring the mysteries of quantum field theories and their phenomenological applications, particularly in particle physics.
+A significant amount of effort has been devoted to analytically calculate FIs, with the goal of expressing them as linear combinations of special functions.
+However, this approach encounters significant challenges, given the inclusion of relatively less explored special functions, such as those defined on elliptic curves~\cite{Laporta:2004rb} and Calabi-Yau manifolds~\cite{Klemm:2019dbm}.
+Alternatively, an effective strategy for addressing FIs involves employing numerical differential equations~\cite{Remiddi:1997ny} and the auxiliary mass flow (AMFlow) method~\cite{Liu:2017jxz,Liu:2020kpc,Liu:2021wks,Liu:2022mfb,Liu:2022tji}.
+This approach, in principle, allows for the precise computation of any FI.
+Consequently, a shift in perspective can be adopted by considering FIs as a new class of special functions, the study of which can also help to understand the aforementioned relatively less explored special functions.
 To advance this line of inquiry, there is a need for a more comprehensive investigation of the properties of FIs.

-\sect{Space of special functions} The question of which kind of transcedental numbers or special functions could appear in the scattering amplitudes was posed long ago.
-In recent years, the differential equation method~\cite{Remiddi:1997ny} has become one of the most important tools to tackle this problem.
+\sect{Space of special functions} The inquiry into the types of transcendental numbers or special functions that might manifest in scattering amplitudes has intrigued researchers for quite some time.
+In recent years, the differential equation method~\cite{Remiddi:1997ny} has emerged as a paramount tool for addressing this question.

 A $L$-loop FI with $N$ propagators is usually defined as